 AD

 On This Day, April 17, 1970…

-The album, which was released three days later in America, was recorded during a period of estrangement with The Beatles after John Lennon privately left the group.
+The album, which arrived three days later in America, was recorded during a period of estrangement with The Beatles following John Lennon’s private departure from the group.

+AD